ampl/ampl.github.io/docs/source/solvers/gurobi/gurobiasl.md

                                 but sometimes a specific choice will perform much better than the automatic choice.

-networkalg       Contrrols whether to use network simplex, if an LP is a
+networkalg       Controls whether to use network simplex, if an LP is a
                  network problem:
                         -1 = automatic choice (default)
                          0 = do not use network simplex